shiatsumat/Hash/README.md

 Hash compiler generates a C++11 source code.
 Hash was named after "Has"kell and sugar syntax("sh").

-To know more about Hash, please see "Reference.txt".
+To know more about Hash, please see "Reference.md".

 Basic Principle of Hash
 ----------------------------------------